New Guinea: Geography

-On the south side, the most significant rivers are Pulau, Digul, Fly, Kikori and Purari.
-The largest river in the western part of the island is Digul.
-It originates from the Star Mountains, which rise to an altitude of 4,700 m.
-The coastal plain is bordered by a swamp world hundreds of kilometers wide.
+On the south side, notable rivers include the Pulau, Digul, Fly, Kikori and Purari.
+The Digul River originates from the Star Mountains, which rise to an altitude of 4,700 m, and is the largest river in the western part of the island.
+The coastal plain is bordered by a swamp hundreds of kilometres wide.
 Digul is the main transport route to the fertile hills and mountains within the island.
-The river Fly is born near the eastern branches of the Digul.
+The Fly River is born near the eastern branches of the Digul.
 It is named after one of the ships of the English Royal Fleet, which first sailed into the mouth of the river in 1845.
 The total length of the river is 1,050 km.
 Smaller boats can sail 900 km on the river.
 The estuary section, which decomposes into islands, is 70 km wide.
-The tide of the sea can have an effect of up to 300 kilometers.
+The tide of the sea can have an effect of up to 300 kilometres.
 Strickland, a tributary of the Fly, reaches the Papuan Plain through wild gorges.
 Fly and Strickland together form the largest river in New Guinea.
 The many rivers flowing into the Gulf of Papua form a single delta complex.
-The rivers of the island are extremely rich in water due to the annual rainfall of 2,000–10,000 mm.
-According to a modest calculation, the New Guinea River carries about 1,500 km3/year of water into the sea.
-Fly alone carries more water 238 km3/year than all the rivers in Australia combined.
+The rivers of New Guinea are notorious for their amount of water due to the annual rainfall of 2,000–10,000 mm.
+It has been estimated that the island's rivers carry about 1,500 km3/year of water into the sea, with Fly alone carrying more water (238 km3/year) than all the rivers in Australia combined.